EintsWaveX/FisheyeMonitoringSystemApplication/README.md

     Then, do:
         [py || python3] -u "(directory)//MainApplication.py"

-#### Note: For file names `form.ui`, `ui_form.py`, and `widget.py`, PLEASE DO NOT ATTEMPT TO EDIT THOSE FILES, unless you're working with the Qt Creator/Designer mentioned above, since it's a case sensitive file for any changes been made OUTSIDE of the Qt Creator/Designer app.
+### Note: For file names `form.ui`, `ui_form.py`, and `widget.py`, PLEASE DO NOT ATTEMPT TO EDIT THOSE FILES, unless you're working with the Qt Creator/Designer mentioned above, since it's a case sensitive file for any changes been made OUTSIDE of the Qt Creator/Designer app

 ## C. Program Usage (C++)